Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

 \section{Results}

-During the trials, we recorded participants' responses to the “stiffer'' box, how many times they tapped on the boxes, and how long it took participants to make a decision to analyze their performance.
-Participants also filled out a post-experiment questionnaire about their overall experience regarding the VR environment and their haptic perception.
+We recorded and analyzed participants' performance in terms of the accuracy of their responses to the “stiffer'' box, how many times they tapped on the boxes, and how long it took them to make a decision.
+We also collected a post-experiment questionnaire about their overall experience.
 The data were processed on JMP and analyzed on SPSS 24.
 The figures show the mean in the graphs, and the error bars represent the standard error of the mean.